altona Diagnostics’ approach to the IVDR

 Extended transition periods

-The diagnostic market is facing major changes with the advancing timeline to the full applicability of the IVDR.
+The diagnostic market faced major changes with the full applicability of the IVDR.
 In the advent of the tremendous shift, the European Commission composed a proposal to the IVDR in 2021.
 The suggestions were approved by the European Parliament and the EU Council.
 The proposal has led to an amendment to the IVDR, which provides updated transition periods.

 Although the requirements of the IVDR remained unaffected, the following aspects apply with the publication of the Official Journal of the EU on January 28, 2022: